wiss84/robots-ai/robots_backend/README.md

 ## 🔒 Security

 ### API Security
-- All endpoints require authentication (Bearer token)
+- All endpoints require Bearer token authentication
 - File uploads are validated for type and size
-- CORS is properly configured
+- CORS is properly configured for development

 ### Environment Variables
 - Never commit `.env` files to version control
-- Use `.env.example` as a template
+- Use environment variables for all API keys
 - Rotate API keys regularly

 ### File Security
 - Uploaded files are stored in a dedicated directory
 - File types are validated before processing
+- Content extraction is performed securely

 ## 📈 Performance

 ### Optimization Tips
 1. **Use async/await** for I/O operations
 2. **Implement caching** for frequently accessed data
-3. **Use connection pooling** for database connections
-4. **Monitor memory usage** for large file processing
+3. **Monitor memory usage** for large file processing
+4. **Use connection pooling** for external API calls

 ### Scaling
 - Use multiple workers with uvicorn